myndpm/open-source/libs/forms/README.md

 You just need to implement `static dynControl` property which is the unique place where you define your control identificator, and the `completeParams` method, which is useful to ensure that any partially configured parameters will have the required fields and the template won't be broken.
-Also, if you implement OnInit be sure to call the base class too, with `super.ngOnInit()`.
+Also, if you implement OnInit or AfterViewInit be sure to call the base class too, with `super.ngOnInit()` and `super.AfterViewInit()` respectively.

 As mentioned in the [Installation](#installation) section, you can provide your controls with the useful `DynFormsModule.forFeature({ providers, controls })` to avoid boilerplate.